1980s: Music

-Michael Jackson, Prince, and Madonna were among the best-selling musical talents of the decade, all considered some of the most globally popular and culturally significant Pop and R&B talents of the 1980s, pictured here in 1983, 1986 and 1987 respectively.
+Michael Jackson, Prince, and Madonna were among the best-selling musical talents of the decade, all considered some of the most globally popular and culturally significant pop and R&B talents of the 1980s, pictured here in 1983, 1986 and 1987 respectively.

-American rock band Chicago continued their popularity from the 1970s and achieved two Billboard Hot 100 number 1 singles in the 1980s.

 In the United States, MTV was launched and music videos began to have a larger effect on the record industry.
 Pop artists/bands such as Duran Duran, Michael Jackson, George Michael, Whitney Houston, Prince, Cyndi Lauper and Madonna mastered the format and helped turn this new product into a profitable business.
 At the beginning of the decade new wave fell from favor with the rise of the New Romantic, new pop and synthpop genres developed by many British and American artists, popular phenomena throughout the decade especially in the early and mid-1980s.
-Music grew fragmented and combined into subgenres such as house, goth, and rap metal.
+Music evolved into fragmented and combined subgenres, including house, goth, and rap metal.
 Famous music videos include those of Peter Gabriel.

 The advent of numerous new technologies had a significant impact on 1980s music, and led to a distinct production aesthetic that included synthesizer sounds, drum machines and drum reverb.

 Duran Duran, the biggest band of the 1980s, were leaders in the Second British Invasion, with a level of fame similar to Beatlemania by 1985.
 Their debut single was "Planet Earth" (1981).
 Their breakthrough album was Rio (1982).
 The single "Hungry Like the Wolf" was number 1 in Canada.
 UK number 1 singles include "Is There Something I Should Know?" and "The Reflex", which was the band's most successful single and was also number 1 in the US and on the Eurochart Hot 100.
 "A View to a Kill", theme song of the James Bond film, was number 1 in the US.
 "Notorious" was number 1 in Italy, Spain and Canada.
 "The Wild Boys" was number 1 in West Germany and South Africa.
 The band went on to sell over 100 million records and win Brit, Grammy and MTV awards.